Saul Goodman: Season 4

 Saul and Skyler plot ways to persuade Bogdan to sell the car wash, but Skyler rules out violence or intimidation.
 Saul has his employee Patrick Kuby pose as a government inspector to inform Bogdan of supposed environmental concerns that will cost hundreds of thousands of dollars to mitigate.
 Bogdan sells the car wash to Walt and Skyler, and Skyler takes over day-to-day management.
 Walt confides in Saul about his concerns with respect to Jesse, Hank, and Gus.
-Saul tells Walt about Ed Galbraith the "disappearer", a vacuum repair shop owner who can provide Walt and his family with new identities if they have to flee.
-Walt runs over Gus' two dealers before Jesse can kill them, then tells Jesse to run.
-Saul helps ensure the damage to Walt's car is not discovered.
-Walt suggests that Gus will retaliate for the murder of the two dealers and recommends that Saul contact a hit man to kill Gus, but Saul dismisses the idea.
-At Jesse's behest, Saul visits Andrea and tries to give her Jesse's remaining cash.
+Saul tells Walt about the "Disappearer", a vacuum repair shop owner who can provide Walt and his family with new identities if they have to flee.
+Saul helps ensure the damage to Walt's car after killing Gus' dealers is not discovered, he also dismisses Walt's idea of hiring a hit man to kill Gus.
+At Jesse's behest, Saul begins visiting Andrea and tries to give her Jesse's cash.

 To protect Skyler from the IRS investigation into Beneke's tax fraud, Saul gives him $620,000 of Walt's cash to pay the tax bill by passing off the money as an inheritance from a fake relative.
 Ted plans to spend the cash, so Saul sends Kuby and Huell to force him to pay the IRS, and after Beneke signs the check he tries to run away, trips, and injures himself.
-After Gus threatens Walt, Walt demands Saul set up a meeting with Ed so his family can escape.
-Walt asks Saul to tip off the DEA about Gus putting a hit out on Hank.
+After Gus threatens Walt and his family's life, Walt demands Saul set up a meeting with the Disappearer so his family can escape.
+Walt then asks Saul to tip off the DEA about Gus putting a hit out on Hank.
 Saul agrees but refuses to mention Gus' name.
 Saul persuades Jesse to come to his office and has Huell secretly steal the ricin cigarette Walt gave Jesse to use in killing Gus.
 Saul gives Jesse his money and tells him to leave Albuquerque for his own safety.
-Jesse realizes the ricin is gone.
-Andrea's son Brock is poisoned and Jesse tells the doctors to check for ricin, believing that Walt is responsible.
+Andrea's son Brock is poisoned and Jesse notices his ricin is gone, figuring that is what poisoned him and believes Walt is responsible.
 Walt persuades Jesse that Gus poisoned Brock, so Jesse agrees to help him kill Gus.
 Saul goes into hiding but returns to represent Jesse when he is questioned about Brock's poisoning.
 Saul discovers from Jesse that Gus regularly visits Hector Salamanca in a nursing home.
-Saul passes the information to Walt, who then uses it in a plot to ambush and kill Gus.
+Saul passes the information to Walt, who then uses it in his plot to ambush and kill Gus.